Federal Reserve Watch: Reduction In Securities Held Outright But An Increase In Excess Reserves

 What’s going on?

-Well, the Federal Reserve reduced its total of securities held outright, but at the same time it also reduced its volume of reverse repurchase agreements, a tool that reduces the amount of excess reserves in the banking system.
+Well, the Federal Reserve reduced its total of securities held outright, but at the same time, it also reduced its volume of reverse repurchase agreements, a tool that reduces the amount of excess reserves in the banking system.

 Reverse repurchase agreements on the Fed’s balance sheet actually represents a Fed sale of securities - under an agreement to repurchase them at a later time, usually on a matter of days.

-Thus, the Fed reduced its holdings of securities bought outright - but, it reduced its sales of securities where it agreed to repurchase them sometime in the future.

-This past banking week, the Fed may have reduced the size of its securities holdings - by $5.8 billion, which took reserves out of the banking system - but, at the same time it reduced the amount of reverse repurchase agreements on its balance sheet by $27.9 billion.
+Thus, the Fed reduced its holdings of securities bought outright - but it reduced its sales of securities where it agreed to repurchase them sometime in the future.
+This past banking week, the Fed may have reduced the size of its securities holdings - by $5.8 billion, which took reserves out of the banking system - but at the same time, it reduced the amount of reverse repurchase agreements on its balance sheet by $27.9 billion.

-In essence, the Fed reduced the size of its securities portfolio while at the same time it stopped selling so many of its securities subject to a repurchase agreement.
+In essence, the Fed reduced the size of its securities portfolio, while at the same time, it stopped selling so many of its securities subject to a repurchase agreement.
 This is why excess reserves rose in the banking system in the last banking week.

 Note that since September 27, 2017, the decline in the Fed’s reverse repurchase agreement account actually fell by $135.1 billion, which contributed to the fact that excess reserves rose over the last five weeks by $102.7 billion, as reported above.